🎵 Audio & Speech¶

 -

-By analyzing semantic degradation in intermediate-layer features of perturbation generators, this paper proposes a Mean Teacher-based semantic structure-aware framework that performs self-feature distillation at early generator layers to preserve semantic consistency, thereby enhancing the transferability of adversarial examples across models, domains, and tasks.
+By analyzing the semantic degradation phenomenon in the intermediate layer features of generators, this paper proposes a Mean Teacher-based semantic structure-aware framework.
+It performs self-feature distillation in the early layers of the generator to maintain semantic consistency, thereby enhancing the transferability of adversarial examples across models, domains, and tasks.

 - Incentive-Aligned Multi-Source LLM Summaries